 - Missing School: If possible, notify the school prior to their child's absence. - 1.
 Upon return of the child to school, submit a written note or telephone call stating the reason for the absence(s). - 2.
 Encourage your child to obtain and complete their make-up work. - Winter Attire: When the weather is cold, students must wear appropriate winter clothing on buses, at school and at school activities.
-Appropriate winter attire could be deemed as but not limited to coats, hats, gloves, closed toed shoes, pants (not short pants), etc. - Student directory: Student information directory includes student names and addresses.
+Appropriate winter attire could be deemed as but not limited to coats, hats, gloves, closed toed shoes, pants (not short pants), etc. - Student directory: Student directory information includes student names, addresses, and participation in officially recognized activities.
 If you want to opt out of giving out this information, or displaying the information publicly, please submit a written request to the principal at registration.
 Examples: pictures in the newspaper or on social media, hallway displays, military recruitment requests, honor roll or awards.